 - Salisbury, Newburyport, Newbury, Rowley, Ipswich, and Essex file size 17MB

 - Gloucester and Rockport file size 25MB

-- Manchester, Beverly, and Salem file size 20MB
+- Manchester-by-the-Sea, Beverly, and Salem file size 20MB

 - Marblehead, Swampscott, Lynn, Saugus, and Revere file size 36MB